StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Silver Layer/Load_&_Cleansing_crm_order_item.md

 /* In these cases sometimes the customer paid more or less compared to the theoretical order price There are 2 situations:
    - order payment > actual transaction payment --> it means the customer used a coupon to reduce price
-   - order payment < actual transaction payment --> it means the customer rpaid something more at teh customs /* -- For these cases we'll replace the total_order_payment with the payment_value in the gold layer
+   - order payment < actual transaction payment --> it means the customer paid something more at the customs /* -- For these cases we'll add in the gold layer 2 new columns: one that expalain in which situation we are and the difference amount
 ```
 ---